 Warp Thread Tension Mechanism.
 In order to compensate for the slacking of the warp threads which develops when the shed is formed by the motion of the healds, the warps are passed from the beam 50, Fig. F, under the rod 51 and over another rod 52 and thence through the eyes of the healds to the reed.
-The rod 52 is given a continuous rearward tensional movement as follows: it is carried on cranks 53 fixed on the lower rod 51; another crank 54 to which is connected a $2\frac{1}{2}$ " strip 55, the end hole being threaded on the rod 51, is connected on its outer hole by a hook coupled to a spring 56.
-The spring 56 therefore rocks the upper rod rearwardly, and other ends being connected to hooks 59, engaging a hole in the strip 60 pivoted at 61, weights 62 on the outer ends of the strip 60 putting the required frictional resistance on the beam 50.
+The rod 52 is given a continuous rearward tensional movement as follows: it is carried on cranks 53 fixed on the lower rod 51; another crank 54 to which is connected a $2\frac{1}{2}$ " strip 55, the end hole being threaded on the rod 51, is connected by its outer hole to a hook coupled to a spring 56.
+The spring 56 therefore pulls the upper rod outward, and and secured to the frame of the loom, the other ends being connected to hooks 59, engaging a hole in the strip, 60 pivoted at 61, weights 62 on the outer ends of the strip 60 putting the required frictional resistance on the beam 50.